codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-without-identities.md

 ---
-title: Code signing for personal accounts
+title: Code signing without using Code Signing Identities
-description: How to set up code signing for personal accounts
+description: How to set up code signing without the Code Signing Identities feature
 weight: 4
 aliases: /code-signing-yaml/code-signing-personal-accounts
 ---
 <br>
 {{<notebox>}}
-**Note**: This guide is written specifically for users with `Personal accounts`.
-While these methods can certainly be applied to workflows in `Team accounts`, we encourage Team account users to make use of the greatly simplified [iOS Code Signing](../yaml-code-signing/signing-ios), [MacOS Code Signing](../yaml-code-signing/signing-macos) and [Android Code Signing](../yaml-code-signing/signing-android) methods.
+**Note**: This guide is written specifically for users who do not wish to use the **Code Signing Identities** feature.
+While these methods can certainly be applied to all workflows, we encourage users to make use of the greatly simplified [iOS Code Signing](../yaml-code-signing/signing-ios), [MacOS Code Signing](../yaml-code-signing/signing-macos) and [Android Code Signing](../yaml-code-signing/signing-android) methods.
 {{</notebox>}}